SotirisDimitrakoulakos/ClothAId_AI_Cloth_Recognition_and_Description_System_for_Visually_Impaired_BSc_Thesis/README.md

+clothAId
+BSc Thesis: "Artificial Intelligence System for Clothing Recognition and Description to the Visually Impaired,
+Using Custom Developed Deep Learning Models"

 Prerequisites:
 - Clone this directory to your enviroment.
 - Make sure you enviroment has enough computational power to go through the following processes.